Led by: Professor Lars Johanning, University of Exeter, and Professor Bing Chen, Dalian University of Technology, EPSRC funding: £811,976

 The proposal builds on environmental resource assessment techniques and data that enable enhanced characterisation methodologies with a focus towards localised environmental conditions and extremes.
 The engineering focus lies on the quantification and validation of the load reduction potential of novel floating offshore wind platform innovations.

-Prof. Lars Johanning, Chair of Ocean Technology at the University of Exeter, received PhD from Imperial College of Science, Technology and Medicine at 2003.
+Prof. Lars Johanning, Deputy Head of Engineering Discipline, Chair of Ocean Technology at the University of Exeter, received PhD from Imperial College of Science, Technology and Medicine at 2003.

 He has worked in University of Exeter College of Engineering, Mathematics and Physical Sciences since 2007.
 Now, he is the head of Offshore Renewable Energy.